jlusPrivat/SimpleHOTP/README.md

     // failure
 }
 ```
-For more information on the usage please refer to
+For more information on the usage please refer to the `.h` files in the `/src` directory.

 ## Changelog
 Only version changes as labeled in git are listed here.
 Version numbers are [semantic](https://semver.org/ "Semantic Versioning").

-*There are no updates for this library published yet*
+### 1.0.1
+README.md fixed for reference to documentation.

 ## License
 Developed by [Jonathan Lusky](https://jlus.de "Private website")